 When I questioned Woman A, she told me she thought saying something would make her equally as rude as Woman B. Poor thing.
 It’s no wonder she’s always complaining about people walking all over her and often treating her with wanton disrespect.
 Trust me.
 You most assuredly can correct unwanted behaviors without being rude.
 If you don’t stop unwanted behaviors, you have no one but yourself to blame for how you are treated.

 We have a responsibility to let people know when their behaviors are offensive to us.
 Yes, everyone should look in the mirror and be mature and be aware of/correct their own behaviors that might offend others; however, that doesn’t always happen.
-We have to help the process along by point things out.
+We have to help the process along by pointing things out.

 Of course, some people may still offend, even when they know how their behaviors impact you.
 Sometimes rudeness can be deeply rooted.
 If that’s the case, then you should read Lillian Glass’ Toxic People book.
 It has some great tips for dealing with those egocentric folks.